How a 7/6 ARM works

-- A 7/6 ARM has a fixed interest rate for seven years, after which the loan rate changes every six months.
+A 7/6 ARM is a type of adjustable-rate mortgage with a fixed interest rate for seven years, after which it has a variable rate that changes every six months.

-The interest rate is set for the first seven years.
-After the set period, interest rates can fluctuate based on the current market and will be determined by your lender or bank.
-Monthly mortgage payments could increase substantially during the duration of the loan.
-Many factors affect 7/6 ARM rates, including the margin, caps, intervals, interest rate floors and the index.
+With a 7/6 ARM, the interest rate is set for the first seven years.
+After the fixed-rate period, interest rates can fluctuate based on the current market and will be determined by your mortgage lender or bank.

 Adjustment interval

 The adjustment interval is how often the interest rate will change.
-In a 7/6 ARM, the adjustment period is every six months after the fixed-rate period ends.
+With a 7/6 ARM, the adjustment period is every six months after the fixed-rate period ends.

 Who is a 7/6 ARM best for?